 The source browser is a feature of Cloud Source Repositories that you can use to work with repository files.

 Opening the source browser

-You must set up a Cloud Source Repository for your project before you can use the source editor.
+You must set up a Cloud Source Repository for your project before you can use the source browser.

 To open the source browser, navigate to the source view for your project in the Cloud Platform Console.
 The source browser shows a directory view of the repository contents at the most recent commit level.